vipul2802/o365hq.com/content/services/Rapid Start Remote Work.md

     coworkers, 24/7.
 3. Add audio/video conferencing to a new or existing meeting with just one click using Outlook with Microsoft Teams.
-4. Use Office 365 Groups to give your teammates access to a shared inbox, calendar, file repository, and/or notebook.
+4. Use Microsoft 365 Groups to give your teammates access to a shared inbox, calendar, file repository, and/or notebook.

 ### Creating